leonardo-zhu/Interactive_NLP-based_AI_system/README.md

 #### Prompt Design

-The chatbot employs conversational markers and structured prompts to guide the interaction flow and make the conversation feel more natural.
-For example:
+The chatbot utilises conversational indicators and structured prompts to facilitate the interaction flow and enhance the naturalness of the dialogue.
+For instance:
-- Acknowledgments: Simple phrases like “Got it,” “Alright,” and “Thank you” are used to acknowledge user inputs.
+- Acknowledgements: Concise expressions such as “Understood,” “Affirmative,” and “Thank you” are employed to recognise user contributions.
-- Feedback: Positive feedback such as “Good job” is used to encourage continued interaction.
+- Feedback: Affirmative remarks like “Good job” serve to promote ongoing engagement.
-- Error Prompts: When an error is detected, the chatbot uses friendly reprompts like “I’m sorry, I didn’t catch that.
-Could you repeat?”
+- Error Prompts: Upon detecting an error, the chatbot employs amicable reprompts such as “I’m sorry, I didn’t catch that.”
+“Could you reiterate?”

 #### Context Tracking

-The chatbot maintains context over multiple turns, allowing users to build upon previous interactions without needing to repeat themselves.
-For instance, if a user asks about flights to Paris and then follows up with a query about the weather there, the chatbot understands that “there” refers to Paris.
+The chatbot preserves context over several exchanges, enabling users to elaborate on prior encounters without redundancy.
+For example, if a customer enquires about flights to Paris and thereafter asks about the weather, the chatbot comprehends that “there” pertains to Paris.

 #### Personalisation

-Where possible, the chatbot personalizes interactions by using the user’s name and tailoring responses based on the user’s past preferences and interactions.
-This approach enhances the user experience by making interactions feel more individualized and attentive.
+The chatbot personalises encounters by utilising the user's name and customising responses according to the user's previous preferences and engagements.
+This method improves the user experience by rendering interactions more personalised and attentive.

 #### Error Handling

-The chatbot is designed to handle errors gracefully by providing helpful suggestions or asking clarifying questions.
-This helps to maintain the flow of conversation and reduces user frustration.
-For example, if the chatbot fails to understand a request, it might say, “I’m not sure I understood.
-Did you mean to ask about flight options?”
+The chatbot is engineered to manage blunders adeptly by offering constructive ideas or posing clarifying enquiries.
+This facilitates conversational continuity and mitigates user irritation.
+For instance, if the chatbot does not comprehend a request, it may respond, “I’m uncertain if I understood.”
+Were you enquiring about flight alternatives?

 #### Confirmation

-To minimize errors and ensure user satisfaction, the chatbot employs a mix of explicit and implicit confirmation techniques depending on the context:
+To reduce errors and guarantee user pleasure, the chatbot utilises a combination of explicit and implicit confirmation methods based on the context.
-- Explicit Confirmations: For critical actions like booking a flight, the chatbot confirms the details with the user before proceeding.
+- Explicit Confirmations: For essential operations such as flight reservations, the chatbot verifies the data with the user prior to proceeding.
-- Implicit Confirmations: For less critical information, such as answering general queries, confirmations are woven into the response to reassure the user without requiring additional input.
+- Implicit Confirmations: For less crucial information, such as addressing general enquiries, confirmations are included into the response to comfort the user without necessitating further input.

 #### Discoverability

-The chatbot is designed to help users discover and explore its capabilities through guided prompts and suggestions.
-It informs users about available commands and features at appropriate moments, enhancing usability and engagement.
+The chatbot is engineered to assist users in uncovering and examining its functionalities via directed prompts and recommendations.
+It notifies users of accessible actions and features at opportune times, hence improving usability and engagement.

 ### 4. Evaluation

-The evaluation involved usability testing with a group of potential users who were asked to perform tasks like booking a flight or changing a booking.
-The participants provided feedback on the ease of use, understanding of the chatbot’s responses, and overall satisfaction.
+The evaluation included usability testing with a cohort of prospective customers tasked with activities such as booking a flight or modifying a reservation.
+The participants offered evaluations on the usability, comprehension of the chatbot's replies, and general contentment.

 ### 5. Discussion

-The evaluation results indicated that while users appreciated the chatbot’s ability to quickly process requests and provide pertinent information, some found the conversational flow to be limited in handling more complex queries.
-Reflecting on these findings, future improvements could include implementing more sophisticated NLP techniques and expanding the training dataset to cover a broader range of conversational scenarios.
+The evaluation results revealed that users valued the chatbot's efficiency in processing questions and delivering relevant information; yet, some perceived its conversational flow as inadequate for addressing more intricate enquiries.
+Considering these findings, future enhancements may involve the use of advanced NLP techniques and the expansion of the training dataset to encompass a wider array of conversational contexts.